edisonpapers/juncture-version-2/README.md

 # Heading - Diary Pic

+.ve-media https://edisondigital.rutgers.edu/iiif/MA001 seq=5 left

 This is a test of a specific diary page

-.ve-media https://edisondigital.rutgers.edu/iiif/MA001 seq=5 left

-This is a test of an image hosted on the TAEP website

 .ve-media https://edison.rutgers.edu/images/sci-fi/sci-fi-wizard03.jpeg right

+This is a test of an image hosted on the TAEP website.
+Does not work the same way for non IIIF images